guyrotem/google-translate-server/README.md

 # google-translate-server

+### *Update 1/1/2021: Google has recently changed the translate API, so the solution suggested here does no longer work.
+I may provide an alternative solution in the future, but no ETA, sorry*

 NodeJS proxy for Google Translate & TTS services.

 supplying a simple API to get you through Google's blocking of the public API for free.